 Pumpkin puree is a snap to make with a slow cooker.
 Just cook, mix, and store in the refrigerator or freezer.* Use this method for pumpkins and other winter squash varieties.

 Remove the stem and cut the pumpkins into halves, thirds, quarters, or smaller chunks.
 Scoop out the seeds and fibers.
-Discard the seeds or rinse them set aside to use in Basic Toasted Pumpkin Seeds or Sugar and Spice Roasted Pumpkin Seeds.
+Discard the seeds or rinse them set aside to use in basic toasted pumpkin seeds.

-Tip: Hold the spoon with a small towel or paper towel in hand to keep it from slipping and sliding
+Hold the spoon with a small towel or paper towel in hand to keep it from slipping and sliding.

 Arrange the pumpkin pieces in your slow cooker.
 I used a 6-quart slow cooker for 3 pumpkins.